The most common cause of amenorrhea is pregnancy. It is important to determine if you are pregnant in order to get early care.

 Sometimes, the absence of reproductive organs (uterus, cervix or vagina) may be the cause of amenorrhea.

-In some cases, increased activity, medications or stress may alter the body's ability to release appropriate hormones to have menses.
+In some cases, increased activity, medications, weight changes or stress may alter the body's ability to release appropriate hormones to have menses.
 It is something that can be determined by your healthcare provider.